 Specialized coursework has been modeled after the Houston Conference and APA Division 40 guidelines to help students develop expertise in clinical neuropsychology, including courses in Neuropsychological Assessment, Neuroanatomy, and Psychopharmacology.
 Additional classes are available to better understand mind-body connections, including such courses as Psychophysiological Psychology, Psychobiological Aspects of Health, Clinical Aspects of Health Psychology, among many others.

 Graduate students build clinical skills across multiple settings, including hospital-based inpatient and outpatient neuropsychology evaluations, academic testing in the KSU Psychology Clinic, concussion programs for Kent State University athletes, and memory screenings at community centers.
 A wide variety of referral questions are seen through these activities, including Alzheimer's disease, stroke, attention deficit/hyperactivity disorder, and head injury.

 Our group maintains an active research program, with multiple projects underway at all times.
-Understanding the neurocognitive effects of medical conditions like obesity and heart disease and the negative effects of environmental conditions on memory and other thinking skills are areas of focus for our program, but students are encouraged to work with their advisor to develop their own lines of research.
+Understanding the neurocognitive effects of medical conditions like obesity and heart disease and developing non-pharmacologic interventions to reduce the risk of neurological disorders areas of focus for our program, but students are encouraged to work with their advisor to develop their own lines of research.
 Recent student-led projects have examined the danger of eating while driving, how sleep problems make people with heart disease more forgetful, and whether weight loss can reduce risk of Alzheimer's disease.

 Dr. John Gunstad studies the effects of medical conditions on neurocognitive functioning.